mooch443/trex/docs/parameters_trex.rst

 		- `cell`: The cell sum will be divided by the maximum cell value encountered.
 		- `variance`: Displays the variation within each cell.

 	Normalization used for the heatmaps.
-If `value` is selected, then the maximum of all values encountered will be used to normalize the average of each cell.
-If `cell` is selected, the sum of each cell will be divided by the maximum cell value encountered.
+If ``value`` is selected, then the maximum of all values encountered will be used to normalize the average of each cell.
+If ``cell`` is selected, the sum of each cell will be divided by the maximum cell value encountered.

-	.. seealso:: :func:`value`, :func:`cell`,

 .. function:: heatmap_resolution(uint)